Implementing AI in Businesses

 Fortunately, the upside is real.
-Microsoft found that AI investments yield an average return of 3.5x.
-Top performers are seeing returns up to 8x.
-(Microsoft, 2024)
+Microsoft found that AI investments yield an average return of 3.5×.
+Top performers are seeing returns up to 8×.
+According to Statista, AI adoption has led to 6–10% increases in revenue across sectors.

 This raises a clear question: What is the CEO’s role in implementing AI in their company?